NVIDIA/NeMo/docs/sources/source/nlp/bert_pretraining.rst

 Download Corpus
 ---------------

+The training corpus can be either raw text where data preprocessing is done on the fly or an already preprocessed data set.
+In the following we will give examples for both.
-For demonstration purposes, we will be using the very small WikiText-2 dataset :cite:`merity2016pointer`.
+To showcase how to train on raw text data, we will be using the very small WikiText-2 dataset :cite:`merity2016pointer`.

 To download the dataset, run the script ``examples/nlp/scripts/get_wt2.sh``.
 After downloading and unzipping, the folder should include 3 files that look like this: